 Extended posts: our usual format of circa 800-1,000 words

-Announcements: we do not want to overload the website with this material, but it can certainly be used to advertise events any of us are holding.
+Announcements: we do not want to overload the website with this material, but it can certainly be used to advertise things relevant to the aims of the blog and the topics we cover, such as:

 Research interviews: for example, with authors about recent publications or research projects.